openvinotoolkit/model_server/docs/python_support/quickstart.md

 That part will pack `infer_input` into a request and send it to the servable called `uppercase_model`.

-Server is expected to respond with an output containing UTF-8 encoded string, so in the second line you read it, decode it to actual string and print it.
+Server is expected to respond with an output containing UTF-8 encoded string, so in the second line you read it, decode it to an actual string and print it.

 Let's save the entire code to `client.py` file inside `workspace`: